ipython/ipyparallel/docs/source/intro.rst

 constructing :class:`.View` objects to represent subsets of engines.
 The two primary models for interacting with engines are:

-* A **Direct** interface, where engines are addressed explicitly.
+* A **Direct** interface, where engines are addressed explicitly
-* A **LoadBalanced** interface, where the Scheduler is trusted with assigning work to appropriate engines.
+* A **LoadBalanced** interface, where the Scheduler is entrusted with assigning work to appropriate engines

 Advanced users can readily extend the View models to enable other styles of parallelism.